By: Roliena Slingerland

 Mother’s hands slide from the machine, and she gets up.
 “Why now, Gretta?”

 There are crosswords to complete, and images to paint on small canvases in the confines of the kitchen.
-Here you can put distance between Mac and his tirade at whatever radio announcer is getting his goat.
+Here Gretta can put distance between Mac and his tirade at whatever radio announcer is getting his goat.
 The pickings are not slim.

 “Thao!”
 He shouts at one point.

-“Git over here,” he leers.
-Your skin crawls as his clawed fingers grasp your shirt with surprising strength.
 “You know you want it.”
-A button pops off as revulsion fills you.
+A button pops off as revulsion fills her.

 He’s undeterred, spittle forming at his mouth.

 “Mac, stop it!”
-You shove his hands away.
+Shoving his hands away.
 “It’s me!”

 He blinks as if to clear away a mote and recognition dawns.
 “Gretta.”
 He slumps back.
 “I need a drink.”

-“I’ll get you some water.”
+“I’ll get some water.”

 “No, no,” he grows agitated again.
 “Drink.
 Give me the real stuff.”